-To find out more about Seagull Trust Cruises and Seagull Enterprises Limited and how they work to help people across the communities in which they operate, as well as how you can support them, please follow the 'Read More' links below.
+To find out more about Seagull Trust Cruises and how it works to help people across the communities in which they operate, as well as how you can support them, please follow the 'Read More' links below.

 Based in our own boathouse in Bantaskine Park, our passengers come from the Falkirk, Stirling and Fife area and from as far north as Dundee.

 On the Caledonian Canal in Inverness.
 Our passengers come from the Inverness area and all over the Highlands of Scotland from Aberdeen to Wick.
 Read More

 Based in our own boathouse in the new Southbank Marina near the centre of Kirkintilloch.
 Our passengers come from the Glasgow area and the South West of Scotland.
 Read More